-If you’re considering purchasing a life insurance policy, chances are you’re looking to find some peace of mind and to provide support for your loved ones should you pass away.
-When determining the amount of life insurance you need, you’ll want to think not only about your financial circumstances, but also those of the beneficiaries you intend to name.
+If you’re considering purchasing a life insurance policy, chances are you’re looking for a way to provide support for your loved ones should you pass away.
+When determining the amount of life insurance you need, you’ll want to think not only about your financial circumstances but also those of the beneficiaries you intend to name.

 What Can Life Insurance Pay For?

 The short, simple answer is anything.
 When beneficiaries receive a death benefit, it’s up to them how to spend it.
 There are no restrictions around a beneficiary’s usage of a life insurance payout.

 When you set up life insurance coverage, you might want to sit down with the people you plan on naming as beneficiaries and discuss your intentions, especially if you are the financial planner of the family.